Afreen2907/learn-angular/README.md

 architect: build: styles: add "node_modules/bootstrap/dist/css/bootstrap.min.css"

 Verify the installation by going to browser > inspect > source > Style.css

+#Creating components

+all the app related works goes as sub folder of app folder

+Good Practise is to have the folder name same as the component name Good naming convention: <component name>.component.<file extension>
+Good class name: <componentname>Component {ServerComponent}

+Add decorators with "@" symbol and make sure to import it for typescript Then we need to import the decorator for typscript to know and it will parse the file for the javascript.

+Setup meta data at the decorator
+1) Selector -> have to be unique selector
+2) Template -> creation of html template and referenced in ts file